Positive solutions for the fractional p-Laplacian via mixed topological and variational methods: Noncoercive case

 Applying Proposition \ref{scp} \ref{scp1} (with $g(t)=(t^+)^{p-1}$), we deduce that $u_i\in{\rm int}(\cs)$, which concludes the proof. \end{proof}

 \begin{remark} Under hypotheses symmetric to ${\bf H}_2$, we can prove that \eqref{dir} admits two negative solutions. \end{remark}

 4pt

 {\bf Acknowledgement.} The author is a member of GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica 'Francesco Severi').
 He is partially supported by the research projects: {\it Evolutive and Stationary Partial Differential Equations with a Focus on Biomathematics} (Fondazione di Sardegna 2019), {\em Analysis of PDEs in connection with real phenomena} (CUP F73C22001130007, Fondazione di Sardegna 2021), {\em Nonlinear Differential Problems via Variational, Topological and Set-valued Methods} (PRIN-2017AYM8XW).
+The authors wishes to thank the anonymous Referee for her/his careful reading of the work and precious suggestions.